Table of Contents

 If you’re big on preserving the environment, you’ll be happy to reside in Washington.
-Forbes ranked Washington as one of the top three greenest states in the nation.
-Relax and breathe in some of the freshest air in the country.
+Ranked as one of the top three greenest states in the nation, you can relax and breathe in some of the freshest air in the country while in Washington.

 If exploring the great outdoors is your thing, you’ll be thrilled to know that you’ll find some of the country’s most exciting parks in Washington.
 Want to head to the mountains?
 Consider visiting:

 - North Cascades National Park